SUSE/spacewalk-saltstack/README.md

 ## Requirements

 * Run the salt-master on the Spacewalk server

+* Setup pillar data so set the default admin user and activation key for salt minions.
+Put the following data in /srv/pillar

+top.sls
+'''yaml
+base:
+  '*':
+    - data
+'''

+data.sls
+'''yamp
+spacewalk-activation-key: 1-salt-testing
+spacewalk-admin-user: admin
+'''

+This gives the same admin user and key for all minions.
+You can change top.sls to match different minion names or grains.

 * Some patches to Spacewalk to introduce a SaltJob Action type
 * Run salt-api locally in the Spacewalk so that the webapp can interact with it

+*

 ## Inner workings